jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Evolution needs us to buy solar-power roofs, start a 3D printing business in the garage, install a Hydroloop water resuser.
 These are the new technologies that will help solve our problems and thereby be levers of power Main Street controls.
 But, do you now if your home insurance policy covers hail damage to newly installed solar panels?
 Do you even know where to find out if it does?
 Do you know where to find your local business by-laws, building codes, tax laws?

 Our society's rulebook is so large and dense, we all live under the threat of making a mistake, and being hit by a code violation, claim denial, lawsuit, or audit; in short being a player god is risky.
-It's easier to be an extra, buy generic consumer goods, and get a second job when things get tough.
+It's easier to be an extra, buy generic consumer goods, and get a second job when life get tough.

 Technologically speaking there's no reason for this.
 Regular people can work as freely as the _Cities: Skylines_ clip above.
 Open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases.
 Today we can make the Internet Age rulebook seemless.
 We can have so many levers of power in our hands, helping us make our lives more efficient, resourceful, and sustainable lives.
+With the right rules, being more resourceful can be a reliable source of income.

 But an easy to use, friendly, reasonable list of rules, codes, regulations, and by-laws will only be a happy reality once Main Streets uses Techvolution as their shield and motivation to bring on the era of mass-collaboration.